-Among the most common issues that the average caravan owner faces on the road, is a hot water system that refuses to provide hot water.
+A hot water system that refuses to provide hot water is among the most common issues that a caravan owner faces on the road.
 It’s a frustrating situation to be in and even more so - to get out of.
 With so many valves, connections and components, zeroing in on the problem seems near impossible.
-Lets attempt to simplify the troubleshooting process into 3 categories of checking procedures.
-Try them in the order we’ve listed them in, and with any luck, you should be able to regain access to hot water in your caravan.
-If not, you should seek the advice of a qualified technician or servicemen.
+Lets attempt to simplify the troubleshooting process into 3 steps and with any luck you should be able to regain access to hot water.
+If not, you should seek the advice of a qualified technician.

 DISCLAIMER* Please note, this advice is general in nature and we strongly recommend consulting the product manual and where relevant, a professional installer.

 Swift HWSThe HWS red light in my Jurgen Wallaroo keeps flashing and the water is not getting hot.
 What does this mean please?By: Jill Cooper on 27 October 2023